summerredko/portfolio-2024/README.md

-I am a UX/UI designer and front-end web developer based in Northampton, MA, USA.
+I am a web designer from western Massachusetts.